 Who is at risk for polymyalgia rheumatica?

-Some factors seem to increase the risk of polymyalgia rheumatic, such as:
+Some factors seem to increase the risk of polymyalgia rheumatic.
+These include:

 - Being Caucasian, especially of Scandinavian descent